tournesol-app/tournesol/backend/README.md

 ## Setup Google Api Key

+* This step is important in development, especially if you add a new video to the database and the relevant information should be fetched from Youtube API.

 * Go to https://console.cloud.google.com/apis/ and create a new project named `tournesol`

 * Setup you credentials by getting a API key.
 Do not restrict its use for development purpose.